unraid/docs/docs/unraid-os/manual/shares/user-shares.md

   This setting works for a share even if you do not (yet) have a physical cache drive(s) as files will be written directly to the array.
 If at a later date you add a cache drive, **Mover** will automatically try and move the files in any share set to *Prefer* to the pool defined as the cache for the share.
 This is why *Prefer* is the default for shares that are located on the cache rather than *Only* as it caters to those who do not (yet) have a cache drive.

-#### Moving Files from a Pool (cache) to the Array
+### Moving Files from a Pool (cache) to the Array

-This is the more traditional usage of a pool for caching where one wants the files for a particular share initially written to a pool acting as a cache to maximise write speed, but later you want it to be moved to the main array for long term storage.
-Most of the time all that is required is to set the **Use Cache** setting for the share to *Yes* and the default behaviour handles the rest with no further user interaction.
+This is the more traditional usage of a pool for caching where you want the files for a particular share initially written to a pool that acts as a cache to maximize write speed, but later you want it to be moved to the main array for long term storage.
+Most of the time all that is required is to set the **Use Cache** setting for the share to *Yes* and the default behavior handles the rest with no further user interaction.

-Sometimes for one reason or another users find that the files seem to be 'stuck' in a pool.
+Sometimes, for one reason or another, you may find that the files seem to be 'stuck' in a pool.
 In this situation, the way to get the files belonging to a share from a pool onto the main array is:

-* Disable **Docker/VM** services if they are enabled (as files open in these services cannot be moved).
+1. Disable **Docker/VM** services if they are enabled (as files open in these services cannot be moved).
-* Change the Use Cache setting for the share to **Yes**
+2. Change the Use Cache setting for the share to **Yes**
-* Manually run mover from the *Main* tab to get it to move *Yes*-type shares from array to the pool (cache).
+3. Manually run mover from the *Main* tab to get it to move *Yes*-type shares from array to the pool (cache).
-* When mover finishes you can re-enable the Docker and/or VMs services you use if you disabled them earlier.
+4. When mover finishes you can re-enable the Docker and/or VMs services you use if you disabled them earlier.
-* (optional) change the **Use Cache** setting to *Only* to say files for this share can never be written to the array.
+5. (Unraid 6.11 or below) Change the **Use Cache** setting to *Only* to say files for this share can never be written to the array.

-#### Moving Files from the Array to a Pool (cache)
+### Moving Files from the Array to a Pool (cache)

-One typically wants files associated with running Docker containers or VMs on a pool to maximise performance.
-It is not unusual for one reason or another to find that one has files on the main array which you really want to be on a pool.
-In particular this is likely to happen for the appdata or system shares.
+You typically want files associated with running Docker containers or VMs on a pool to maximize performance.
+It is not unusual, for one reason or another, to find that you have files on the main array which you really want to have in a pool.
+In particular, this is likely to happen for the `appdata` or default system shares.

 The way to proceed to get the files belonging to a share from the main array onto a pool is:

 1. Disable **Docker/VM** services if they are enabled (as files open in these services cannot be moved).
-2. Change the Use Cache setting for the share to **Prefer**.
+2. Change the **Use Cache** setting for the share to *Prefer*.
 3. Manually run mover from the **Main** tab to get it to move *Prefer*-type shares from array to the pool (cache).
 4. When mover finishes you  can re-enable the Docker and/or VMs services you use.
-5. (Optional) change the **Use Cache** setting to *No* to say files for this share can never be cached on a pool.
+5. (Unraid 6.11 or below) Change the **Use Cache** setting to *No* to say files for this share can never be cached on a pool.

 ### Allocation method